|

 start

-User-defined text string 'arrows' or 'needles' for desired type of output graphics primitives.
+(string): Text string "arrows" or "needles" for desired type of output

 Output